Customizing the build pipeline

 2. Commit your changes to the repository of the component.

 • If you want to define a task directly in this file, rather than using taskRef, you can use taskSpec.
-Visit the documentation linked in the Additional resources section.
+See the Tekton documentation on specifying the target task for more details.

 Preventing issues with the Enterprise Contract